cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/connecting.rst

 .. code::

    $ cat ~/.ssh/config
-   Host esrum esrumhead01fl.unicph.domain
+   Host esrum esrumhead01fl esrumhead01fl.unicph.domain
        HostName esrumhead01fl.unicph.domain
        User abc123

-This allows you connect to the server using the abbreviated name ``esrum`` and without having to specify your username:
+This allows you connect to the server using the names ``esrum``, ``esrumhead01fl``, or ``esrumhead01fl.unicph.domain``, and without having to specify your username:

 .. code::